-(1) The Water Supply, Sewerage, and Drainage Act 1912 is repealed.

 (2) Despite the repeal of the Water Supply, Sewerage, and Drainage Act 1912, the effect of section 2(4) and (5) continues in respect of any act, matter or thing in respect of which those subsections had effect prior to their repeal.

 ”.